photoprism/photoprism-docs/docs/developer-guide/setup.md

 | `DOCKERFILE`           | `Dockerfile`                               | Dockerfile used to build the development image.
 Point it at a variant to customize the build without editing `compose.yaml`.                                                                                         |

 !!! note "Custom Dockerfiles and `.dockerignore`"
-    When `DOCKERFILE` points at a variant such as `Dockerfile.custom`, BuildKit looks for a matching `Dockerfile.custom.dockerignore` and uses it **instead of** `.dockerignore`, rather than merging the two.
-A variant therefore needs its own complete ignore file.
+    When `DOCKERFILE` points at a variant, BuildKit looks for a matching `<name>.dockerignore` and uses it **instead of** `.dockerignore`, rather than merging the two, so a variant needs its own complete ignore file.
 This only applies to BuildKit, which is the default builder.
+Name the variant `Dockerfile.local`, which is listed in `.gitignore` and therefore stays out of your diffs.

 #### Services & Profiles